yibei1119/relmed_task_battery/validation/questionnaires/README.md

 ### To do
 - [x] Requirement table
 - [ ] Validate display under different browsers and resolutions
-- [ ] Validate that choices are being outputted corectly as preprocessed data, for a distribution of agents.
+- [ ] Validate that choices are being outputted corectly as preprocessed data, for a distribution of agents and for each session.

 <!-- START Validation Report -->